WE SET HIGHER STANDARDS

 Discover all the types of piercings we offer.
-You'll learn more about their characteristics and the appropriate jewelry.
+You'll learn more about their characteristics and the appropriate jewellery.
 If you like to live life to the fullest, you'll also find information about stretching here.

 This is the most popular area for piercing, and it's considered one of the earliest and most common forms of body modification.
 It's an excellent area to start getting into piercing because it has one of the easiest types of piercings to heal: the earlobe.